nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 FTP AT Commands
 ***************

-The following proprietary FTP AT commands are used in this sample:
+The following proprietary FTP AT commands are used in this application:

 * AT#XFTP=<cmd>[,<param1>[<param2]..]]